William Shatner, TV’s Capt. Kirk, blasts into space

 Last week, the Russians launched an actor and a film director to the International Space Station for a movie-making project.

-“We’re just at the beginning, but how miraculous that beginning is.
-How extraordinary it is to be part of that beginning,” Shatner said in a Blue Origin video posted on the eve of his flight.
+Blue Origin said it plans one more passenger flight this year and several more in 2022.
+Sounding like the humane and idealistic Captain Kirk himself, the company said its goal is to “democratize space.”

-Shatner strapped in alongside Audrey Powers, a Blue Origin vice president and former space station flight controller for NASA, and two paying customers: Chris Boshuizen, a former NASA engineer who co-founded a satellite company, and Glen de Vries of a 3D software company.
+Shatner strapped in alongside Audrey Powers, a Blue Origin vice president and former space station flight controller for NASA, and two paying customers: Chris Boshuizen, a former NASA engineer, and Glen de Vries of a 3D software company.
 Blue Origin would not divulge the cost of their tickets.

-Shatner milked his upcoming flight for laughs last week at New York Comic Con.
-The actor said Blue Origin informed him he would be the oldest guy in space.

-“I don’t want to be known as the oldest guy in space.
-I’m bloody Captain Kirk!” he exclaimed.
-Then he stammered in a faux-panicky voice: “Captain Kirk, going where no man … I’m going what?
-Where am I going?”
+The flight brought to 597 the number of humans who have flown in space.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.